Robert Jacobus Forbes

 Robert Jacobus Forbes or Robert James Forbes (21 April 1900, Breda – 13 January 1973, Haarlem) was a Dutch chemist and historian of science and professor in the history of applied science and technology at the University of Amsterdam.

-In his days Forbes was internationally one of the best known and respected historian of technology, and recipient of the first Leonardo da Vinci Medal, the highest award by the Society for the History of Technology (SHOT).
+He was the recipient of the first Leonardo da Vinci Medal, the highest award by the Society for the History of Technology (SHOT).

 Biography

 Family, youth and education

 Forbes was born in Breda as son of William Forbes, a military engineer and later administrator at the Bataafse Petroleum Maatschappij, and Maria Sara Johanna (van Houten) Forbes.
 The Forbes family was of Scottish origin and a descendant of the Scottish theologian John Forbes of Corse.
 He spent much of his childhood in China, where he attended the Public School of the International Settlement in Shanghai.

 Back in the Netherlands from 1912 to 1917 he attended the Hogere Burgerschool (HBS) in Leiden.
 From 1917 to 1923 he studied chemical technology at the Delft University of Technology, where he obtained his engineering degree.